 - Pick The Right Toothbrush For Your Teeth

 A toothbrush may be too small or too large for your teeth.
 A small toothbrush may not reach for the hidden food debris properly, while a large one may harm your gums.
-You also don’t expect to use the same size of a toothbrush with your eight year old child.
-Your dentist will guide you on the right size of toothbrush for your teeth.
+You also don’t expect to use the same size of a toothbrush with your eight-year-old child.
+Your dentist in spring TX will guide you on the right size of a toothbrush for your teeth.